mc2-center/minidream-r-env/README.md

    docker compose exec -it rstudio ls
    ```

-6. Add the users to the server:
+4. Add the new users to the server:

     ```
-    docker compose exec rstudio /root/utils/add_users.sh users.csv
+    docker compose exec rstudio /root/utils/add_users.sh <new user list>
     ```

     You should now be able to log in as one of the newly added users.

-✅ **You should now try:**

-- Logging in as a student
-- Logging in as an admin
-- Changing the password of a sample user with `passwd` (in the terminal)

 ### Other Useful Resources